alexcontes/capi-sdk/README.md

 ## Documentation

-The documentation for the SEOAudit REST API is located [here][apidocs].
+The documentation for the CAPI REST API is located [here][apidocs].

 The PHP library documentation can be found [here][documentation].

 ## Versions

-`seoaudit-sdk`'s current version is v1.0.1.
+`capi-sdk`'s current version is v1.0.1.

 ## Prerequisites